 You should use this calorie calculator in all circumstances except when:

-The ‘Leangains’ calculator uses the equation recommended in the book The Leangains Method to estimate your daily calorie and macronutrient needs.
+The ‘Leangains’ calculator (also known as the ‘lean bulk calculator’) uses the equation recommended in the book The Leangains Method to estimate your daily calorie and macronutrient needs.

 A detailed explanation of how this calculator works can be found here.